nats-io/nats-architecture-and-design/adr/ADR-43.md

 ### Delete API Call Marker

 > [!IMPORTANT]
-> This feature will come either later in 2.11.x series or in 2.12.
+> As of Server version 2.14 this feature is not currently implemented

 When someone calls the delete message API of a stream the server will place a marker carrying `Nats-Marker-Reason: Remove` and a `Nats-TTL` set to the stream's `SubjectDeleteMarkerTTL` (formatted as a Go duration string).
 For example, with `SubjectDeleteMarkerTTL: 60s`: